mitre/inspec_tools/README.md

 ## Poppler

-The pdf2inspec tools depends on the [poppler](https://poppler.freedesktop.org/) utility.
+The pdf2inspec tools depends on the [poppler](https://poppler.freedesktop.org/) utility, which is built for Linux-based systems only - there is no Windows package.
 Install this package before using pdf2inspec.

 ### Mac OS X